jorgeferrarice/resume-ai-api/examples/README.md

 1. **Styling**: Modify the CSS in the `<style>` section
 2. **API URL**: Change `API_BASE_URL` in the JavaScript
-3. **Features**: Add new quick actions or modify the chat interface
+3. **Features**: Add new quick actions for candidate assessment
-4. **Personality**: Customize Elevatr's welcome message and behavior
+4. **Personality**: Customize Elevatr's recruiting personality and behavior

 ## 🌐 Framework Examples